-rom School: NAME OF STUDENT (D.O.B 1.
-NAME OF STUDENT (D.O.B; SASID ) is currently enrolled as a grade student at School.
-2. NAME OF STUDENT admits having engaged in the following conduct (insert a short, plain statement of the conduct) on or about, 20 3.
-NAME OF STUDENT's conduct, as described above, violates Board of Education Policy (Student Discipline) (Cite other policies here as appropriate), and it considered by the district administration to be seriously disruptive of the educational process.
+- 1. NAME OF STUDENT (D.O.B. ; SASID ; sasible construction of the student at ; sasible construction of the student at ; sasible construction of the student at - 2.
+NAME OF STUDENT admits having engaged in the following conduct (insert a short, plain statement of the conduct) on or about , 20. - 3.
+NAME OF STUDENT's conduct, as described above, violates Board of Education Policy (Student Discipline) (Cite other policies here as appropriate), and is considered by the district administration to be seriously disruptive of the educational process.
 (For conduct that occurs on school grounds, on school transportation, or at a school-sponsored activity, you may alternatively or additionally state whether such conduct is considered to endanger persons or property).
-(If the student has admitted to this conduct, note the admission here).
-4. Students are notified of applicable Board policies regarding prohibited conduct by publication in the student handbook.
-5. (Optional Section for students with disabilities): A manifestation determination was made on (date) concerning this conduct and it was determined that the conduct was not a manifestation of the student's disability.
-6. Students are notified of applicable Board policies regarding prohibited conduct by publication in the student handbook.
-7. Subject to the approval of the Board of Education (the "Board"), NAME OF STUDENT shall be expelled, effective, 20 and continuing through, 20, under the following conditions: a) During the period of expulsion, the Board will provide NAME OF STUDENT with an alternative education opportunity deemed appropriate by the Administration in accordance with applicable law and Board policy.
+(If the student has admitted to this conduct, note the admission here). - 4.
+Students are notified of applicable Board policies regarding prohibited conduct by publication in the student handbook. - 5.
+(Optional Section for students with disabilities): A manifestation determination was made on (date) concerning this conduct and it was determined that the conduct was not a manifestation of the student's disability. - 6.
+Students are notified of applicable Board policies regarding prohibited conduct by publication in the student handbook. - 7.
+Subject to the approval of the Board of Education (the "Board"), NAME OF STUDENT shall be expelled, effective , 20 and continuing through , 20, under the following conditions: - a) During the period of expulsion, the Board will provide NAME OF STUDENT with an alternative education opportunity deemed appropriate by the Administration in accordance with applicable law and Board policy.